Artificial intelligence in fraud detection: Decreased costs

-Those in favor of using artificial intelligence to complete investigations of fraud have stated that such technologies decrease the amount of time required to complete tasks that are repetitive in nature.
+Those in favor of using artificial intelligence to complete investigations of fraud have stated that such technologies decrease the amount of time required to complete tasks that are repetitive.
 The claim further states that such efficiencies allow for lowered resource requirements, which can then be further spent on tasks that have not been fully automated.
 The audit firm Ernst & Young has posited these claims by declaring that their deep learning systems have been used to reduce time spent on administrative tasks by analyzing relevant audit documents.
 According to the firm, this has allowed their employees to focus more on judgement and analysis.

 Disadvantages

-Inexperience in early stages
+Job Displacement

-Artificial intelligence is very new.
-One specific problem with artificial intelligence in auditing is the need for the extensive collection of data; a large dataset is needed.
+The inescapable reception of computer based intelligence and robotization advancements might prompt critical work relocation across different enterprises.
+As artificial intelligence frameworks become more equipped for performing undertakings customarily completed by people, there is a worry that specific work jobs could become out of date, prompting joblessness and financial imbalance.

 Initial investment requirement

-Along with a knowledge of coding and building systems through computer programs, we are seeing the advantages of these systems, but since they are so new, they require a large investment to start building your system.
-Any firm that is planning on implementing an AI system to detect fraud must hire a team of data scientists, along with upgrading their cloud system and data storage as well.
+Along with a knowledge of coding and building systems through computer programs, we are seeing the advantages of these systems, but since they are so new, they require a large investment to start building such a system.
+Any firm that is planning on implementing an AI system to detect fraud must hire a team of data scientists, along with upgrading their cloud system and data storage.
 The system must be consistently monitored and updated to be the most efficient form of itself, otherwise the likelihood of fraud being involved in those transactions increases.
-If you do not initially invest in your system and are certain it will detect a large percentage of fraud, you will reap the consequences of large transactions of fraud, along with chargeback fees.
-It is a very large initial investment, but when the investment is made by the company and the data scientists invest in the work they do, you should save yourself a lot of money because you will never have to pay a robot to detect fraud.
-You may need the people to help build the robot, but over time the costs will minimize.
+If one does not initially invest in such a system and make certain it will detect a large percentage of fraudulent transactions, the consequences are the cost of the fraud, including chargeback fees.
+It is a very large initial investment, but money will be saved in the long run.

 Technical expertise

 Data analytics is a new science at many companies, and firms are heavily researching it to analyze their business as a whole and find where they can improve.
 Data analytics tells the story of a business through numbers.
-There are many people in this world that are experienced with reading data, but there are also more people who are not as experienced with data at all.
+Many people in this world are experienced with reading data, but there are also more people who are not as experienced with data at all.
 The discipline of data analytics is expanding rapidly.
 It is frequently challenging to become an expert in such a profession.